-- Western Health believes visitors add to the comfort and quality of life of residents.
+- We believe visitors add to the comfort and quality of life of residents.
 Visitors are welcome at any time.
 Children are welcome but must be accompanied by an adult. - 2.
 We ask that visitors respect that there is a need for privacy for nursing care, treatment or procedures in a resident's room or bathroom, such as during the provision of personal care.

-The morning hours are when most resident care is provided although there may be other times throughout the day when privacy is required.
+The morning hours are when most

-- 3. When residents live in room with others, the need of the other residents must be respected, including the need for adequate rest.
+- resident care is provided although there may be other times throughout the day when privacy is required. - 3.
+When residents live in room with others, the need of the other residents must be respected, including the need for adequate rest.

 There are times when family members need privacy.

-Other spaces are available for family and friends to use. - 4.
-During the admission process, residents and their family members will be asked to discuss their preferences regarding visitation.
+Limited space is available for family and friends to use. - During the admission process, patients, residents and their family members will receive written and verbal information on visiting.

-5. Restrictions to visiting include, but are not limited to:

-- requests by the resident/ next-of-kin or Substitute Decision-Maker to restrict visitors; - situations when the wellbeing of the resident may be compromised; - circumstances when the rights of other residents may be compromised; - situations when visitors display unacceptable behaviors; - visitor precautions to the facility for infection control purposes; or - events in which visitation would impede Western Health's ability to provide care for the residents.
+- 5. Restrictions to visiting include, but are not limited to: - requests by the resident or the next-of-kin to restrict visitors; - situations when the wellbeing of the resident may be compromised; - circumstances when the rights of other residents may be compromised; - visitor restriction to the facility for infection control purposes; or - events in which visitation would impede Western Health's ability to provide care for the residents.